 - The LEA is responsible for the completion of all ETRs and eligibility determination for preschool aged children residing within the district or whose parents reside in the district and who are suspected of having a disability. - Each LEA will comply with Ohio's Operating Standards in conducting evaluations to determine eligibility for Part B services. - Children may be referred to a LEA by parents, agencies, or other educational entities.
-Once a Referral for Evaluation (PR-O4) and Parent Consent for Evaluation (PR-O5) is received the LEA Evaluation team including the parent/s plans the evaluation. - Each LEA will establish a differentiated referral process prior to conducting a multi-factored evaluation.
-If at any point in the referral process a disability is suspected, the LEA, within 30 days of receipt of a referral, will obtain consent for evaluation (PR-05), provided written notice (PR-01) and plan an evaluation with the Evaluation team. - Each LEA will establish a differentiated referral process to include screening prior to conducting a multi-factored evaluation.
+Once a Referral for Evaluation (PR-O4) and Parent Consent for Evaluation (PR-05) is received the LEA Evaluation team including the parent/s plans the evaluation. - Each LEA will establish a differentiated referral process prior to conducting a multi-factored evaluation.
+If at any point in the referral process a disability is suspected, the LEA, within 30 days of receipt of a referral, will obtain consent for evaluation (PR-05), provided written notice (PR-01) and plan an evaluation with the Evaluation team.